-Microsoft is woefully late to market, but don’t underestimate incoming Microsoft CEO Satya Nadella’s move to launch iPad versions of Word, Excel and PowerPoint.
+Microsoft is late to market.
+Yet don’t underestimate incoming Microsoft CEO Satya Nadella’s move to launch iPad versions of Word, Excel and PowerPoint.

-The software is powerful and polished.
+The iPad Office software is powerful and polished.
 Microsoft clearly had time to iron out the kinks before launching.

 Apps have never been more strategically important